Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Manoora, placing the area among the bottom 25% of areas assessed nationally

-Manoora has seen approximately 6 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, around 32 homes were approved, with another 40 approved so far in FY26.
-Each dwelling, on average, accommodates about 2.6 new residents per year over these years, indicating strong demand that supports property values.
+Manoora has experienced approximately six dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, 32 homes were approved, with a further four approved in FY26 so far.
+Each dwelling has accommodated an average of 2.6 new residents per year over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development